 We will provide a welcome pack comprising tea, coffee, milk, bread, butter, jam and cake for an afternoon tea upon arrival.
 For returning guests, the chickens have moved to Edale, but we will still provide eggs in the welcome pack.
 Also included are cleaning materials, foil, cling film and kitchen roll.
 We also provide bathroom toiletries for your comfort.
-A high chair and travel cot is provided in The Oaks at no extra charge, but you will need to bring your own bedding.
-Please just ask for more information.
+A high chair and travel cot is provided in The Oaks at no extra charge, all you need to do is bring your babies bedding.